 However you are feeling, it is likely to be reflected in your behaviour.
 Behavioural difficulties cover everything from blushing or nail biting through to hair pulling and self harm.
-These behaviours probably have meaning that perhaps cannot be expressed in any other way; eg: blushing may be an outlet for otherwise unacceptable emotion.
-Self harm could be about self punishment or relief or articulation of emotional pain.
-They may, over time, have become purely habit but you may feel embarrassed about the behaviour or its consequences.
-Whatever form or meaning this behaviour takes, it is probably time to do something about it.
+These behaviours probably have meaning that may, over time, have become purely habit but you may feel embarrassed about the behaviour or its consequences.
+Whatever form this behaviour takes, it is probably time to do something about it.

-You may want to also look at the pages on self esteem and confidence, eating disorders weight and addiction, depression or anxiety.
+You may want to also look at the pages on self-esteem and confidence, depression or anxiety.

 Phobias often result in altered behaviour either in reaction to the feared thing or in avoidance of it.
-Phobias differ from ‘ordinary’ fear through their irrationality and their encapsulation.
-It is illogical so logic (eg: plane crash statistics) does not address it.
-Furthermore, the phobia is very specific and contained within its own world.
+Phobias differ from ‘ordinary’ fear through their irrationality It is illogical so logic (eg: plane crash statistics) does not address it.
 The phobic person may be happy and content apart from this issue.
 The most common phobias are flying, tube trains, lifts, enclosed places or places that are difficult to get out of.
-These may overlap as they are often all expressions of claustrophobia.
-Alternately, one of these situations may trigger reminders of the problematic one and so ‘catch’ it.
+These may overlap.
 Heights, driving, insects and vegetables are also fairly common.
 Actually, people can become phobic of absolutely anything.
 A phobia can significantly impact on life, particularly if the feared thing crops up frequently, and can be very distressing and disabling.

 OCD or Obsessive Compulsive Disorder covers far wider ground than I can cover here.
 Briefly, it’s about a particular, often repeated, behaviour that feels out of control to stop.
 Usually there’s a notion that, however irrational, the behaviour is somehow helping to prevent or make something happen.